13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 Figma comments

-Figma is a cloud-based design and prototyping online collaboration tool that allows designers to collaborate in real time on UI design projects.
+Figma is a cloud-based design and prototyping collaboration tool that allows designers to collaborate in real time on UI design projects.
 Figma has become a popular tool for designers due to its ease of use, collaborative features, and flexibility.

-This collaboration software allows teams to work together in real time on design projects, with features like commenting, live editing, and version history tracking.
+This visual collaboration software allows teams to work together in real time on design projects, with features like commenting, live editing, and version history tracking.
 It is also highly customizable, allowing users to create and share design components and design systems.

 Key features